apache/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.constraints</code></td>
   <td>(none)</td>
   <td>
     Attribute based constraints on mesos resource offers.
 By default, all resource offers will be accepted.
+This setting applies only to executors.
 Refer to <a href="http://mesos.apache.org/documentation/attributes-resources/">Mesos Attributes & Resources</a> for more information on attributes.
     <ul>
       <li>Scalar constraints are matched with "less than equal" semantics i.e. value in the constraint must be less than or equal to the value in the resource offer.</li>
       <li>Range constraints are matched with "contains" semantics i.e. value in the constraint must be within the resource offer's value.</li>